 - Sugar – The sugar adds sweetness and acts as a natural preservative for the bread.

 - Coconut Extract/Flavoring – This flavoring is the start of this bread along with the coconut flakes.

 - Buttermilk – The buttermilk adds moisture, flavoring, and helps to make the bread more tender and soft.
-Regular milk can be used instead if desired.
+Regular milk or almond milk can be used instead if desired.

 - Coconut Flakes – I generally use unsweetened coconut flakes since the bread is already sweet, but you can use sweetened flakes as well.
 You can’t have coconut bread without the coconut flakes!

 - Flour – I normally just use all-purpose/plain flour in this recipe.

 - Salt – The salt will balance out the sweetness and enhance the flavor.